What is a VPAT?

 Who needs a VPAT?

-A VPAT is used by organizations across various industries to show how their web based products or services comply with accessibility standards.
+Organizations use VPATs across various industries to show how their web-based products or services comply with accessibility standards.
 This is especially important in sectors like education, healthcare (particularly insurance companies), finance, government, and any companies that mandate their vendors to meet accessibility requirements.
-Additionally, products that offer APIs (Application Programming Interfaces) for integration into other systems also use VPATs.
+Products that offer APIs (Application Programming Interfaces) for integration into other systems also use VPATs.

-Consider a software company developing an educational platform that will be used by public schools across the country.
+Consider a software company developing an educational platform used by public schools nationwide.
 In this scenario, a VPAT would be required to ensure the platform meets accessibility standards outlined in laws such as the Americans with Disabilities Act (ADA) and Section 508 of the Rehabilitation Act.
 By providing a VPAT, the company demonstrates to school districts and regulatory bodies that their product is accessible to all students, including those with disabilities.

 What’s the difference between a VPAT and an ACR?

 A VPAT (Voluntary Product Accessibility Template) and an ACR (Accessibility Conformance Report) are closely related.
 Essentially, a VPAT serves as the foundation for an ACR.
-Both documents detail how a product or service aligns with accessibility standards, but it’s the ACR that takes the information in the VPAT and expands it into a full report.
-This means the VPAT sets the stage by outlining accessibility features and potential gaps, and the ACR follows up with a comprehensive analysis.
+Both documents detail how a product or service aligns with accessibility standards, but the ACR takes the information in the VPAT and expands it into a full report.
+The VPAT sets the stage by outlining accessibility features and potential gaps.
+The ACR follows up with a comprehensive analysis.
 In simple terms, the VPAT is a snapshot of your accessibility efforts, and the ACR is the complete picture, showing the depth of your commitment to making your offerings accessible to everyone.

-For instance, in the context of a government agency procuring new software, VPATs and ACRs are often used interchangeably to assess accessibility.
-When the agency is reviewing potential software options, it looks at the VPATs provided by vendors to quickly understand how their products claim to meet accessibility standards.
+Government agencies procuring new software often use VPATs and ACRs interchangeably to assess accessibility.
+When agencies review potential software options, they look at the VPATs provided by vendors to understand how their products meet accessibility standards.
 ACRs tend to be a broader version of the VPAT going into greater detail with specific details on compliance and any areas needing improvement.

 Celebrate your success

-Leveraging your VPAT results in your marketing and with your sales team is smart and shows your company cares about making things accessible for everyone.
-It sets your website or product apart, attracting more customers, including those with disabilities, and catches the eye of organizations that value accessibility.
+Leveraging your VPAT results in marketing and sales shows your company cares about making things accessible for everyone.
+It sets your website or product apart.
+And attracts more customers, including those with disabilities.
+Plus, it catches the eye of organizations that value accessibility.
 This strategy boosts your reputation and opens up new opportunities by meeting the increasing need for accessible products and services.

 Why Accessible Web?

-As an industry leader in accessibility, Accessible Web has worked with companies and governments across the globe to provide VPATs, audits and accessibility support.
-With a broad range of clients in various major industries, our products and services have helped build accessible experiences for millions of users.
+As an industry leader in accessibility, Accessible Web has worked with companies and governments worldwide to provide VPATs, audits, and accessibility support.
+With a broad range of clients, our products and services have helped build accessible experiences for millions of users.

 We begin by identifying accessibility issues with our incredibly thorough manual auditing process.
-Testing every element of the page in scope against every WCAG criteria by using our manual auditing tool, we perform many hundreds of checks to ensure that we identify any issues.
+Using our manual auditing tool, we test every element of the page in scope against every WCAG criteria and perform hundreds of checks to ensure that we identify all issues.
 Our clients are then provided with a documented and prioritized list of accessibility issues through our platform, RAMP.
-Here you can easily monitor and track your remediation progress as you work towards providing a more accessible experience on your website or product.
+Here, you can easily monitor and track your remediation progress as you work towards providing a more accessible experience.

-When it comes to VPATs, our process is unique.
-We provide clients with ongoing support to keep their VPATs up to date as they make progress with remediating their site.
+Our process is unique when it comes to VPATs.
+We provide clients with ongoing support to keep their VPATs up to date as they progress with remediating their site.
 Unlike the “one and done” approach, this method provides our clients with demonstrable updates of their progress and accomplishments in building an accessible website or product.

-With our proven track record and many satisfied clients around the world, we hope you look to Accessible Web to fulfill your digital accessibility needs.
+With our proven track record and many satisfied clients worldwide, we hope you look to Accessible Web to fulfill your digital accessibility needs!